hasgeek/internship-test-python-flask/README.md

 ## Keep in mind

 Try and keep your commits messages clean, and leave comments explaining what you are doing wherever it makes sense.
 Also try and use meaningful variable/function names, and maintain indentation and code style.

+If you are facing any issues or have any clarifications, please [open an issue](https://github.com/hasgeek/internship-test-python-flask/issues) and we'll clarify.